LambdaSchool/Sprint-Challenge--Security-Theory/theory/README.md

 > used to do it.
 >
 > One of your instructors was once hired to implement VT-100 emulation
-> in an app, and they used a state machine to do it.
+> in an app, and they used a state machine